Ignoring pit bull mayhem does not make it go away

 The eight dogs have been identified as two dachshunds, a cockapoo, a collie, a Leonberger named Shiva who appeared in a 2017 BBC broadcast about bad puppy behavior, and several “mixed breeds.”

-Since more than two-thirds of all dog attack fatalities are inflicted by pit bulls, it is a reasonable bet that one or more of the three “mixed breeds” involved in killing Johnson were pit bulls of one sort or another.
+Since more than two-thirds of all dog attack fatalities are inflicted by pit bulls, it was a reasonable bet that one or more of the three “mixed breeds” involved in killing Johnston were pit bulls of one sort or another.

 Newly adopted “American bulldog” kills child